ukri-excalibur/excalibur-tests/README.md

 [Spack](https://spack.io/) is a package manager specifically designed for HPC facilities.
 Follow the [official instructions](https://spack.readthedocs.io/en/latest/getting_started.html) to install the latest version of Spack.

+In order to use Spack in ReFrame, the framework we use to run the benchmarks (see below), the directory where the `spack` program is installed needs to be in the `PATH` environment variable.
+This can be achieved for instance by running the commands to get shell support described in Spack documentation, which you can also add to your shell init script to do it automatically in every session.
-Remember to run the commands to get shell support, or add them to your shell init script to do it automatically.
-For example, if you use a shell of the family bash/zsh/sh you can add to your init
+For example, if you use a shell of the family bash/zsh/sh you can add to your init script:
-script:

 ```sh
 export SPACK_ROOT="/path/to/spack"